Evidence-Based Practice

 Professional Development

 - Characteristics and Consequences of Adult Learning Strategies.
-Trivette, C., Dunst, C., Hamby, D., and O'Herin, C. (2009).
+Trivette, C., Dunst, C., Hamby, D., & O'Herin, C. (2009).
 Research Brief 3(1), Tots 'n Tech Research Institute.

-- CONNECT: The Center to Mobilize Early Childhood Knowledge (Funded by OSEP (2008-2014)
+- CONNECT: The Center to Mobilize Early Childhood Knowledge (2008–2014)

-- IRIS Center: See their collection of Evidence-Based Practice Summaries
+- IRIS Center and Evidence-Based Practice Summaries

 School Readiness